Baiyu (singer): 2010–11: Career beginnings and B-Side & Fan Fair

-2012–present: Hunter, CW The Next, and debut album
+2012–2019: Hunter, CW The Next, and debut album

-On June 13, 2012, Baiyu released the first piece of her "Hunter" project from her self launched label "Shredded Music".
-This is a 13-song album that is accompanied by an animated short entitled "The Illuminators" for which she is basis of the animated heroine.
-The album features several up and coming, as well as established artists including Los of Puff Daddy's Bad Boy Records; Rotimi, a singer-songwriter who is known for his role on the show "Boss" from the Starz Network; Barbadian soul singer Hal Linton; as well as Paul Kim of American Idol.
+On June 13, 2012, Baiyu released the first piece of her project Hunter from her self launched label Shredded Music.
+Hunter is a 13-song album that is accompanied by an animated short entitled "The Illuminators," whose heroine is based on Baiyu.
+Hunter features several artists including Los of Puff Daddy's Bad Boy Records; Rotimi, best known for his role on the show "Boss" from the Starz Network; Barbadian soul singer Hal Linton; and Paul Kim of American Idol.

-For the launch of the music portion of "Hunter", Baiyu held a release event at the famed Custo Barcelona flagship store in SOHO.
-The music video for her first single from the album is a tune entitled "Invisible" featuring Rotimi, which garnered over 6 million views on WorldStarHipHop and is on regular rotation on Canada's MuchMusic television station.
-Upon release of the video, Vibe coined Baiyu as "an industry one-to-watch, Baiyu is on the verge of stardom."
-Shortly after the release of the album, MTV Buzzworthy crowned Baiyu's track "Journey of Souls" one of its "Top 5 Must-Hear Pop Songs of the Week" paying her a "major compliment".
-The album was produced primarily by KQuick of Grand Staff LLC, who is known for his work with artists such as Ryan Leslie, Chris Brown, Fabolous, and Mýa.
+For the launch of the music portion of Hunter, Baiyu held a release event at the Custo Barcelona flagship store in SOHO.
+The album's first single, "Invisible", is a collaboration with Rotimi.
+The music video for the single gained over 6 million views on WorldStarHipHop and was on regular rotation on Canada's MuchMusic television station.
+Upon release of the video, Vibe referred to Baiyu as "an industry one-to-watch."
+MTV Buzzworthy named Baiyu's track "Journey of Souls" one of its "Top 5 Must-Hear Pop Songs of the Week".
+Hunter was produced primarily by KQuick of Grand Staff LLC, who is known for his work with artists such as Ryan Leslie, Chris Brown, Fabolous, and Mýa.

-Baiyu became an official brand ambassador for Sprayground in July 2012, a line of backpacks and accessories that have become a closet staple for the likes of Chris Brown, 50 Cent, Justin Bieber, Ziggy Marley, and others.
-She is seen on Sprayground's homepage and in their Summer 2012 lookbook.
+In July 2012 Baiyu became an official brand ambassador for Sprayground, a line of backpacks and accessories, appearing in their Summer 2012 lookbook.